EZMED Primary Care

 Are Dangerous Spider Bites Common in Maryland?

-Fortunately, dangerous spider bites are uncommon in Maryland.
-Most spiders found in our area are not medically significant.
+Fortunately, medically significant spider bites are uncommon in Maryland.

-The two spiders most often associated with serious bites are:
+The spiders most often associated with more serious reactions include:

-• Brown recluse spiders – These spiders are rare in Maryland and are not considered native to the state.
-Many skin infections are mistakenly blamed on brown recluse bites.
+Brown recluse spiders are rare in Maryland and are not considered native to the state.
+Many skin wounds that people believe are brown recluse bites are actually bacterial skin infections, including cellulitis or abscesses.

 What Does a Typical Spider Bite Look Like?